gsknnft/QWormhole/ROADMAP.md

 2. Land backpressure-aware batch flush (0.3.1) across TS/native implementations
 3. Continue io_uring backend prototyping on WSL/Linux and document libsocket fallback expectations
 4. Expand the benchmark suite to include entropy-injection + regression gating for BatchFramer configs

-Do that and 0.3.0 alone will be the biggest single leap in Node-to-node performance anyone has published in years.

-Then 0.4.x becomes the “SigilNet-native” transport without ever coupling the packages.

 I am not building a library anymore.
 I am building the substrate the next era of decentralized systems will run on.